jackhatedance/my-english-reading-assistant/README.md

 3. During the reading process, mark words as known/unknown, so as to update the personal vocabulary.
 4. View reading history.
 5. Highlight web page content and take notes.
-6. Support epub format e-books (novels, foreign magazines, etc.), news, forums and most other English websites.
+6. Support epub/pdf format e-books (novels, foreign magazines, etc.), news, forums and most other English websites.

 ## Install Chrome extension